BookingSync/bookingsync-api-docs/content/reference/endpoints/availabilities.md

 ## List availabilities

-List all availabilities for given account.
+List all availabilities for a given account.

 ~~~
 GET /availabilities